enze-chen/mi-book-2021/week_3/11/presentations.md

 - Enze was limited to only three minutes and three technical slides!
 Not a lot of room to squeeze content in.
-- For the content that he did fit in, note that it was still technically rigorous (microstructure, density functional theory, thermodynamics, etc.), but kept at a high level without going into the details.
+- For the content that he did fit in, note that it was still technically rigorous (microstructure, density functional theory, thermodynamics, etc.), but kept at a high level without going into the detailed methodology.
 This is _expected_ and the focus is on crafting a cohesive narrative (but you still gotta pack some meat in).
 - Note the heavy use of figures and light use of text.
 You should similarly use figures and animations to tell your story, with clarifying text when needed (like axes labels).